mixonic/rfcs/text/0000-module-unification-namespaces.md

 layout.

-However it is important to note places where this design may be limiting until the transition to add Module Specifiers to Ember is complete.
+However it is important to note places where this design may be limiting until the transition to add absolute specifiers to Ember is complete.
 For example there is no way to use the `registry.inject` API with a packaged factory in this RFC.
-A followup RFC adding Module Specifiers to the framework would need to introduce a solution to that omission.
+A followup RFC adding absolute specifiers to the framework would need to introduce a solution to that omission.

 #### Naming and terminology alternatives: